cocoon2wong/SocialCirclePlus/README.md

       python main_ethucysdd.py
       ```

-    - For `NBA` or `nuScenes`, you can download their original dataset files, put them into the given path listed within `dataset_original/main_nba.py` or `dataset_original/main_nuscenes.py`, then run
+    - For `NBA`, you can download their original dataset files, put them into the given path listed within `dataset_original/main_nba.py`, then run

       ```bash
       python main_nba.py
-      python main_nuscenes.py
       ```

 2. Back to the repo folder and create soft links: